buildingSMART/foundation-API/README.md

 If `oauth2_auth_url` is present, then `oauth2_token_url` must also be present and vice versa.
 If properties are not present in the response, clients should assume that the functionality is not supported by the server, e.g. a missing `http_basic_supported` property would indicate that Http basic authentication is not available on the server.

 OAuth2 flows are described in detail in the [OAuth2 specification](https://tools.ietf.org/html/rfc6749).
-BSI API servers may support the following workflows:
+Open CDE API servers may support the following flows:
 * `authorization_code_grant` - [4.1 - Authorization Code Grant](https://tools.ietf.org/html/rfc6749#section-4.1)
 * `implicit_grant` - [4.2 - Implicit Grant](https://tools.ietf.org/html/rfc6749#section-4.2)
 * `resource_owner_password_credentials_grant` - [4.3 - Resource Owner Password Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.3)